smislam/end-to-end-tls/README.md

 This example uses encrypted connection all the way to your application using TLS.
 This is a requirement for Zero-Trust Architecture(https://www.nist.gov/publications/zero-trust-architecture).

 It enables encrypted traffic between the browser and AWS ALB and then again from AWS ALB to your Spring boot application running in ECS container.
 The ALB offloads the first SSL/TLS certificate.
-A a new TLS connection is created using the Certificate (FIPS Complaint) used in the Spring Boot application from ALB which then terminates into your application.
+A new TLS connection is created using the Certificate (FIPS Complaint) used in the Spring Boot application from ALB which then terminates into your application.

 ## Architecture
 ![image](e2e-tls-architecture.PNG "End to End Encryption with AWS ALB and Spring Boot")